 "The same rules you’d use for an office full of people should apply to your remote team.
 Communication.
 Accountability.
 Clarity of roles, responsibilities, and expectations."

 Develop and implement a secure BYOD policy to avoid data breaches and loss of sensitive information.

-Install antivirus systems on your personal computer if you’re going to use it for work to avoid contracting malware and counterfeit software.
+Install a VPN or antivirus system on your personal computer if you’re going to use it for work to avoid contracting malware and counterfeit software.

 Also, employees should follow the instructions of their IT department.

 Before switching to remote collaboration, make sure your home internet connection is secure — using unclassified networks can harm the development of software that uses sensitive data.

 Think of alternative ways to connect to the internet if your current provider fails to meet your needs.

 For example, you could switch to another provider, change your subscription with the current internet provider to the best available, or find an alternative place for work (renting another apartment is an option).

 Ideally, develop a plan B for each potential force majeure event before everyone switches to remote work.
 And remember that managers should take the initiative in the development of such plans.